 - 1. All houses, businesses and other principal buildings within the Town of Rowley shall conspicuously display street identification numbers to assist emergency, postal, and delivery vehicles to locate specific properties of the Town. - 2.
 It shall be the duty of each owner to provide for the display of such number in such a manner that it is visible from the street and also visible from both directions of travel on that street. - 3.
 In the event that the house, business or principal building is not visible from the street, the number shall be displayed on a post or mailbox in such a manner that it is visible from the street and also visible from both directions of travel on that street.
 If posted on a mailbox, it must be on the same side of the street as the building or dwelling. - 4.
 The numbers shall be at least three (3) inches in height. - 5.
-The numbers shall be those assigned to each structure in accordance with the street number survey completed by the Police Department and which is on file in the Office of the Police Department, Town Clerk, Assessor's Office and the Building Inspector. - 5.0.0 General Guidelines for the Determination of Numbers - 5.1.0 The building numbers shall be determined, whenever feasible, at fifty (50') foot intervals, along property frontage, along the center of the streets, roadways, or ways. - 5.1.1 Main Street (Route 1A) numbers shall start at the Ipswich Town Line, Newburyport Turnpike (Route 1) numbers shall start at the Ipswich Town Line.
+The numbers shall be those assigned to each structure in accordance with the street number survey completed by the Police Department and which is on file in the Office of the Police Department, Town Clerk, Assessor's Office and the Building Inspector. - 5.1.1.
+General Guidelines for the Determination of Numbers - 1.
+The building numbers shall be determined, whenever feasible, at fifty (50') foot intervals, along property frontage, along the center of the streets, roadways, or ways. - 1.1.
+Main Street (Route 1A) numbers shall start at the Ipswich Town Line, Newburyport Turnpike (Route 1) numbers shall start at the Ipswich Town Line.
 All other building numbers shall start at the beginning of the street, roadway, or way defined as that end of a street, roadway, or way which is nearest the center of Town.
 The center of Town being defined as the intersection of Central Street and Main Street.
-From the beginning of the street, roadway, or way, as defined, even numbers shall be on left and odd numbers shall be on the right of the street, roadway, or way. - 5.1.2 In the Event there are multiple buildings on a single lot of land sharing one driveway with the same occupants or users of these buildings, there may be one house number.
-If there are different occupants or users of these buildings there may be multiple house numbers. - 5.1.3 All circles with islands shall be numbered by going left or clockwise around the circle, as Trowbridge Circle now exists. - 5.1.4 Cul-De-Sac's, without islands, shall be bisected with an imaginary line.
-To the left of this line being even and to the right odd numbers shall be assigned.
+From the beginning of the street, roadway, or way, as defined, even numbers shall be on left and odd numbers shall be on the right of the street, roadway, or way. - 1.2.
+In the Event there are multiple buildings on a single lot of land sharing one driveway with the same occupants or users of these buildings, there may be one house number.
+If there are different occupants or users of these buildings there may be multiple house numbers. - 1.3.
+All circles with islands shall be numbered by going left or clockwise around the circle, as Trowbridge Circle now exists. - 1.4.
+Cul-De-Sac's, without islands, shall be bisected with an imaginary line.
+To the left of this line being even and to the right odd numbers shall be assigned. - 2.
+Street Addresses - 2.1.
+The street addresses shall be determined by the legally approved lot frontage on a particular street, roadway, or way.